boardswarm/boardswarm/boardswarm/docs/design.md

 # Boardswarm Concepts

 Underneath boardswarm contains collection of items of various types (actuators, consoles, consoles, devices).
-Items of each time are uniquely identified by a 64 bit identifier (which is not re-used).
+Items of each type are uniquely identified by a 64 bit identifier (which is not re-used).

 Each item has a list of properties which are simple key/value strings.
 By